Wilderness First Aid

 Wilderness First Aid (WFA) is SOLO’s most popular course and it creates a solid foundation in the basics of backcountry medical care.
 WFA is the perfect course for the outdoor enthusiast or trip leader who wants a basic level of first aid training for short trips with family, friends, and outdoor groups.
-This training is two full days – beginning at 8am and ending at 5pm each day; lunch will be provided.
+This training is two full days – beginning at 8am and ending at 5pm each day; lunch is provided both days.

-Minimum age for SOLO Course are 14 years of age.
+Minimum age for SOLO Courses is 14 years of age.

 Questions can be addressed to the Course Director, Charlie Pineo.

 All courses are held at Allatoona Aquatics Base.